department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits/help.md

 - Health care
 - Burial benefits

-Accredited representatives can also help you gather supporting documents (like doctor or hospital reports) and can file a claim on your behalf.
+Accredited representatives can also help you gather supporting documents (like a doctor’s report or medical test results) and can file a claim on your behalf.

 #### What does it cost to use an accredited representative?

 Many VSOs provide their services free of charge, but they may ask you to pay them back for unusual expenses.
 However, VA-accredited claims agents and attorneys may charge for their services.
-Make sure you ask up front what, if any, fees you will be charged.
-If you believe you were charged an unreasonable fee by a claims agent or attorney, you can challenge a fee.
+Make sure you ask up front what, if any, fees you'll be charged.
+If you believe you were charged a fee that's too high by a claims agent or attorney, you can challenge it.
 [Find out more in the "How to Challenge a Fee" guide](http://www.va.gov/OGC/docs/Accred/HowtoChallengeaFee.pdf).

 -----